-A new mobile visitor center operated out of a colorful Sprinter van is now serving the park's south district.
+A mobile visitor center operated out of a colorful Sprinter van is now serving the park's south district.
 The van is most often parked at Beagle Gap (Mile 99.5), but also visits other nearby areas as well.

 Visitors can learn the stories behind the creation of Shenandoah and its evolution into the park we love today through an interactive exhibit at Byrd Visitor Center.
-Visit nps.gov/shen to find opening/ closing dates.
+Visit nps.gov/shen to find opening and closing dates.

-The large open area across from the visitor center is a rare high-elevation meadow and most certainly worth a visit.
-Be sure to ask at the visitor center about ranger-led tours of the meadow and surrounding area.
+The large open area across from the visitor center is a rare high-elevation meadow and is certainly worth a visit.
+Be sure to ask at the visitor center about ranger-led tours of Big Meadows and the surrounding area.